pnp/powershell/documentation/Get-PnPUnifiedAuditLog.md

 ```

 ### -StartTime
-Start time of logs to be retrieved.
+UTC start time of logs to be retrieved.
 Start time and end time must both be specified (or both omitted) and must be less than or equal to 24 hours apart, with the start time prior to end time and start time no more than 7 days in the past.
 If passed as a string this should be defined as a valid ISO 8601 string (2024-01-16T18:28:48.6964197Z).
+If you don't include a timestamp in the value, the default timestamp is 12:00 AM (midnight) on the specified date.

 ```yaml
 Type: DateTime